 What makes a candle?

 It's no secret that we at Studio Indigold handmake and handcraft our candles.
 In a time where we are immersed in the free spirit look, desert festivals, and the New Age look is trending, we had a vision of a gypsy-type woman manning her stall, in full kimono garb.
-Today, we share with you the step by step process on candle making.
-100% fun and results guaranteed.
+Today, we share with you the types of wax, colours and scents that goes into candle making.

 Types of Wax